Skip to main content

 Rule 4734-6-07 | Addresses of licensees.

-(A) Licensees shall maintain current contact information with the board.
-Current contact information is defined as a valid email address, residence address and telephone number, and address and telephone number for all locations where activities related to the practice of chiropractic and/or acupuncture are conducted.
-No licensee may provide a post office box as a mailing address without disclosing the actual physical address of the residence or location where he or she conducts activities related to the practice of chiropractic and/or acupuncture.
+(A) Each licensee is required to maintain current contact information with the boardto include valid email address, residence address and telephone number, and address and telephone number for all locations where activities related to the practice of chiropractic and/or acupuncture are conducted.
+Post office boxes may not be reported as mailing addresses without disclosing the actual physical address of the residence or location where activities related to the practice of chiropractic and/or acupuncture are conducted.

 Supplemental Information